wu-lee/rushkoff-archive/docs/_articles/looking-for-god-in-the-gutter.md

 The gutter.

-That's right - the space between the panels.
-The parts of the page

-no one even pays attention to.
-Those white, empty lines separating one

-panel from another, one moment in comic narrative from the next.
-It's

-there in that gap that the magic of comics occurs.
+That's right--the space between the panels.
+The parts of the page no one even pays attention to.
+Those white, empty lines separating one panel from another, one moment in comic narrative from the next.
+It's there in that gap that the magic of comics occurs.

 In one panel, Clark Kent heads into the phone booth; in the next, he's